Peter Blake

 Can J Kidney Health Dis · 2023

-This protocol describes an ongoing study to track the long-term immune response to COVID-19 vaccines in up to 2500 Canadians with chronic kidney disease, including those on dialysis and kidney transplant recipients.
-Researchers will measure antibody levels and cellular immunity at multiple timepoints over a year to determine how well and how long these patients remain protected.
-The findings will help develop specific vaccination guidelines and public health recommendations for people living with kidney disease.
+This protocol describes the design of an ongoing prospective study tracking the long-term immune response to COVID-19 vaccination in patients across the spectrum of kidney disease, including those on dialysis and transplant recipients.
+Researchers will measure antibody levels and cellular immunity from blood samples collected at multiple intervals up to one year after vaccination.
+The findings are intended to help shape public health guidelines and optimize immunization strategies for Canadians living with chronic kidney disease.

 Effectiveness of Three Doses of mRNA COVID-19 Vaccines in the Hemodialysis Population during the Omicron Period.